ClaudiusAyadi/adun.css/README.md

 ---

 This is my personal CSS Framework or project starter kit based on SASS (SCSS) and CSS Variables.
 This Framework is heavily inspired by `ACSS` ([Automatic CSS by Kevin Geary](https://automaticcss.com/)).

+The framework includes classes for common CSS rules (e.g. grids, flex, column-counts, etc.), and tons of readily available CSS variables for nearly every property you would need in your projects.

-It is a work in progress.
+**This is a work in progress.**

 ## INSTALLATION